top of page

 4. Have Good Online Reviews

-Reviews aren’t just good for business in terms of social proof, but it also proves to search engines that your products or services are trusted.
+Reviews are good for business not only in terms of social proof but also because they prove to search engines that your products or services are trusted.

 Encourage your clients to leave a star rating or Google review.
 You can do this through an email campaign or with a request form on your payment page.